tjpilant/aigent/README.md

 ## Usage

-### GUI Usage
+### Web GUI Usage

 1. Activate the Poetry shell:
    ```
    poetry shell
    ```
-2. Run the AIGENT GUI:
+2. Run the AIGENT Web GUI:
    ```
    python -m aigent.aigent_gui
    ```
+3. Open a web browser and navigate to `http://localhost:5000` (or the appropriate address if running on a different host/port).
-3. Use the GUI to:
+4. Use the web interface to:
-   - Select input files or a directory (PDF, DOCX, or image)
+   - Upload input files (PDF, DOCX, or image)
-   - Choose an output location for the converted files
+   - Specify an output location for the converted files
    - Enter project information and agent traits
    - Select OCR options and output formats
    - Process the documents